rumorgin/LLB/readme.md

 ## Abstract

-Few-shot class-incremental learning (FSCIL) is a step forward in the realm of incremental learning, catering to a more realistic context.
+Few-shot class-incremental learning is a step forward in the realm of incremental learning, catering to a more realistic context.
 In typical incremental learning scenarios, the initial session possesses ample data for effective training.
-However, subsequent sessions often lack sufficient data, leading the model to face simultaneously with the challenges of catastrophic forgetting in incremental learning and overfitting in few-shot learning.
-Existing methods employ complex methods to maintain a balance of plasticity and stability.
-In this study, we break this balance and design a lazy learning baseline (LLB) that is more biased towards stability: pre-training a feature extractor with initial session data and fine-tuning a cosine classifier.
-For new sessions, we skip further training, using class prototypes for classification.
+However, subsequent sessions often lack sufficient data, leading the model to simultaneously face the challenges of catastrophic forgetting in incremental learning and overfitting in few-shot learning.
+Existing methods employ fine-tuning strategy on new session to carefully maintain a balance of plasticity and stability.
+In this study, we challenge this balance and design a lazy learning baseline that is more biased towards stability: pre-training a feature extractor with initial session data and fine-tuning a cosine classifier.
+For new sessions, we forgo further training and instead use class prototypes for classification.
 Experiments across CIFAR100, miniImageNet, and CUB200 benchmarks reveal our approach outperforms state-of-the-art methods.
+Furthermore, detailed analysis experiments uncover a common challenge in existing few-shot class-incremental
+learning: the low accuracy of new session classes.
+We provide insightful explanations for these challenges.
-Furthermore, we analyzed the shortcomings of existing indicators according to the experimental results, and proposed a new indicator to describe the performance of the methods more accurately.
+Finally, we introduce a new indicator, separate accuracy, designed to more accurately describe the performance of methods in handling both old and new classes.

 ## Requirements